Updated: Jun 10

 Now that you've learned about TCPA compliance, you can start making your texting TCPA compliant to protect your company from potential legal action.

-If you are still unsure about how to go about it, start messaging using Falkon SMS, which will make your work easier by providing you with several features that will ensure your texting is TCPA compliant.
+If you are still unsure about how to go about it, start messaging using Falkon SMS (a TCPA compliant messaging platform), which will make your work easier by providing you with several features that will ensure your texting is TCPA compliant.

 See all the SMS features that we provide, and then you can decide for yourself.
 If you want to know more information schedule a meeting with us.
 One of our team members will get in touch with you.